AngeloGaeta1990/knowledge-test/README.md

 - [Credits](#credits)

-## Who is the user
+## Target audience
 ---
-- Students who want to challenge themselves to determine their strong subjects.
+- Students who want to challenge themselves to determine the subjects they excel with.
 - Adults who want to assess their knowledge in different subjects.
 - Users seeking an entertaining quiz night with friends or during events.

 ### Aims
 1. Create a quiz game for users to challenge themselves.